Are algae in fish tank good or bad? How to get rid of algae in fish tank naturally?

 Algae Run Amok!

-How can you get rid of algae growth when it runs amok in your fresh water tank, or at least control it before the fish begins to suffer?
+How can you get rid of algae growth when it runs amok in your freshwater tank, or at least control it before the fish begins to suffer?

 You can immediately limit the level of growth in your tank by practicing the correct tank management habits.

 A little algae building on driftwood and rocks isn’t a bad thing.
 It makes your tank look more natural.
-However, when you wake up one morning and the glass has turned green it’s probably time for you to take action.
+However, when you wake up one morning and the glass has turned green, it’s probably time for you to take action.

 Don’t resort to chemicals to deal with algae in your tank.
 There are better, natural ways to tackle the problem.